DrTol/BuildingSimulation_RC/README.md

 We would like to acknowledge all of the open-source minds in general for their willing of share (as apps or comments/answers in forums), which has encouraged our department to publish our tools developed.

 ## How2Cite
 Tol, Hİ.
-XXX.
-DOI: XXXX.
-GitHub Repository 2020; XXX
+BuildingSimulation_RC.
+DOI: 10.5281/zenodo.6523524.
+GitHub Repository 2022; https://github.com/DrTol/BuildingSimulation_RC

 ## References
 - Belić F, Slišković D, Hocenski Ž. Detailed thermodynamic modeling of multi-zone buildings with resistive-capacitive method.
 Energies (Basel) 2021;14. https://doi.org/10.3390/en14217051